Skip to main content

 One student driven to boarding school, returning home at weekends

-Steve drives his daughter Charlotte to and from boarding school at the beginning and end of term and every weekend (22 times per year, or 11 times per semester).
-The one-way journey is 159 km.
+- Steve drives his daughter Charlotte to boarding school at the start and end of each term and every weekend.
+This happens 22 times a year, or 11 times per semester.
+The distance for one-way is 159 km.
+At the end of the semester, the school will confirm Charlotte's attendance.
+Steve will receive a subsidy payment of:159 km x $0.73 per km x 11 return journeys = $1,276.77 for the semester.

 Note: The one-way distance is only counted once, not twice, for the Charlotte's return journey.